History of Berlin

 The World War II Allies approved the Basic Law for the Federal Republic of Germany and on 23 May 1949 West Germany (Federal Republic of Germany) was created.

 On 24 June 1948, the USSR prevented the Allies from accessing sectors of the city under Western control.
-The Berlin Blockade was one of the first crisis of the Cold War and lasted a little less than a year, forcing the Allies to supply the city by airlift from Tempelhof.
+The Berlin Blockade was one of the first crises of the Cold War and lasted a little less than a year, forcing the Allies to supply the city by airlift from Tempelhof.
 Finally, defeated, the Soviet Union lifted the blockade on 12 May 1949.

 The USSR created East Germany (German Democratic Republic) on 7 October 1949.